International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-Dr. Soubhagya Muduli, Dr. Pritismita Sethi and Dr. Amrut Roul.
+Dr. Soubhagya Muduli, Dr. Pritismita Sethi, Dr. Amrut Roul.
 Viral disease of poultry and public health issues.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2019; 4(6): 29-34.
+Int J Vet Sci Anim Husbandry 2019;4(6):29-34.